 Photos: Courtesy of Wettling Architects

 Caruth Home is a beautiful rustic family home situated in the University Park area of Dallas, Texas, designed by general contractor Kevin Key of Key Residential.
 The homeowners asked the contractor to re-create a century old design aesthetic to a 1980s spacious 4,500 square foot, five bedroom, four bathroom home.
 The homeowner’s wished to have a collected look, wanting a comfortable home to enjoy with their extended family, three adult children and two grandchildren.
 After searching everywhere for the perfect antique accents, salvaged materials and unique color treatments, the contractor managed to create a harmonious environment full of warmth and luxury.
 The home’s interiors appear to have been put together over decades.
-Many of the decorative items were found by the homeowner who worked with Becci Meier Architectural Design Services to achieve the desired design aesthetic.
+Many of the decorative items were found by the homeowner who worked with Becci Meier Design to achieve the desired design aesthetic.

 The entire landscape, including the custom fountain, made with a Louisiana sugar kettle (used in traditional sugar production), revolves around the existing red oak tree in front of the house.
 The tree also marks the start of a dry creek bed, which Key turned into a walkway from the street to the home’s front door.